a-bentofreire/abeamer/docs/sources/roadmap.md

 ### Server Rendering
 - Research how to disable Chrome auto-play policy on puppeteer.
-- Research why sometimes puppeteer aborts the render process.
 - Research why the render frames on the server rendering don't match the client rendering.
+- Research why the slow fonts don't always render.

+### Gif Generation
+- Research why gif generator on Windows doesn't always gives the expected result.

 ### Builders
 - Fix the bug in `gulp build-release` that forces to have 2 folders in the gallery.